-You now have the units of each component to manufacture the pottery that you need.
-You can see, however, that if a product was more complicated and needed a lot of different raw materials, this calculation would be massive.
+You now have the units of each component to manufacture the pottery you need.
+You can see, however, if a product was more complicated and needed a lot of different raw materials, this calculation would be massive.
 In this simple example, we have the information to calculate the direct materials purchases budgets, which is presented below in tabular form.

 ArtCraft Pottery Direct Material Purchases Budget*

-The table was developed from two simple accounting equations you may be familiar with:
+The following table was developed from two simple accounting equations you may be familiar with: